Your childhood nostalgia is big business–just ask Reebok

 Escobar wasn’t imagining it.
 Back at Reebok’s Boston headquarters, the company saw consecutive double-digit growth starting in 2014 in its Classics business, which recreates iconic sneakers from the past.
 According to the company’s data, millennials and gen Z consumers were driving the trend, snapping up old-school high-tops and leather kicks.
 It’s no wonder that everywhere young people hung out–from college campuses to hip New York or L.A. cafés–vintage Reebok styles kept popping up.

-Today, Classics makes up 40% of Reebok’s total sales, outpacing its performance shoe division, which focuses on using technology to create shoes for specific sports.
+Today, Classics makes up 40% of Reebok’s total sales, outpacing its performance shoe division, which focuses on using technology to create shoes for sports and fitness.
 Kelly Hibler, who became the GM of Reebok Classics in 2017 after 28 years at Nike, says this explosion in vintage sneakers happened across brands.
 “It was clear to everyone in the industry,” he says.
 “There was a sudden surge in sales of these classic styles.”

 Hibler estimates that there are about 15 iconic sneakers (known in the industry as “franchises”) on the market that reached enough popularity when they were introduced to endure today.
 These include Converse’s Chuck Taylors, Nike’s Air Jordan, or Adidas’s Superstar.
 But Reebok, which is much smaller than its competitors and has less than 2% of the athletic shoe market, happens to have at least four iconic styles.